howerj/forth-cpu/readme.md

 	.isr       Set ISR
 	.built-in  Assemble built words here

-The built in words, with the instruction encodings:
+The built in words, with their instruction encodings:

 	         +---------------------------------------------------------------+
 	         | F | E | D | C | B | A | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |